sky-luca/qs-Bugreport/README.md

 - **Bug Report Creation**: Players can include details like the bug description, steps to reproduce, category, priority, contact information, and coordinates.
 - **Admin Notifications**: Admins are notified via an on-screen notification when a new bug report is created.
 - **Discord Logging**: Each bug report is logged in a designated Discord channel with an embed that includes important report details.
-- **Bug Report Status Management**: Admins can update the status of bug reports to keep track of progress.

 ## Setup Instructions